techascent/tech.ml.dataset/docs/walkthrough.md

 Logically, a dataset is a map of column name to column data.
 Column data is typed so for instance you may have a column of 16 bit integers or 64 bit floating point numbers.
 Column names may be any java object and column values may be of the tech.datatype primitive, datetime, or objects.
-This stored contiguously in jvm arrays while missing values are indicated with bitsets.
+Data is stored contiguously in jvm arrays while missing values are indicated with bitsets.